shivajid/MLOpsCICD/pre-steps.md

 ### Setup

 For the lab it is assumed that you are familiar with [Vertex AI](https://cloud.google.com/vertex-ai).
 Vertex AI is Google Cloud's Machine Learning Development and Model Management platform.
-Please read the documentation for the full feature.
+Please read the documentation to learn about the full feature set.

 These steps are for environment setup to get your code up and running.